 “Cache County, located in the northern part of the state, is bordered by the Wasatch Mountains on the east and a spur of the Wasatch, the Wellsville Mountains, on the west.
 The Bear River flows through the northwestern corner of the county where the Little Bear, Blacksmith Fork, and Logan rivers add their waters to it.
 Cache County was formed in 1856 by the territorial legislature and its boundaries were redefined in 1864 when part of Cache became Richland (Rich) County.”

 “Northern Utah was part of the Plains Culture area and, later, Shoshoni territory.
 Between 1824 and 1855 Cache Valley was repeatedly visited by trappers and explorers.
-Among the early trappers in the area were James Weber and Jim Bridger in 1824 and Peter Skene Ogden and James Beckwourth in 1825.
+Among the early trappers in the area were James Weber & Jim Bridger in 1824 then Peter Skene Ogden &James Beckwourth in 1825.
 This Valley became an important rendezvous and resort for fur traders.
 James Bridger was one of the greatest frontiersmen of Utah and American history.
 During his lifetime he was a hunter, trapper, trader, and guide, and one of only a few trappers to remain in the Rockies after the demise of the fur trade.” http://historytogo.utah.gov